 \subsection{Simulation conditions}

 Three simulation conditions are tested: \begin{enumerate} \item \textbf{Ideal}: exact statevector inner products computed as $\langle \hat{\bm{c}} | \hat{\bm{T}} \rangle = \mathrm{Re}[\langle \hat{\bm{c}}^* \cdot \hat{\bm{T}} \rangle]$ (no stochastic noise).
 For the merged circuit, $\langle U | \tilde{\bm{m}}_j \rangle$ is computed analogously. \item \textbf{Shot noise}: The SWAP test [Eq.~\eqref{eq:swap_test}] is simulated with $N_{\mathrm{shots}} = 1000$ measurement shots.
-The ancilla measurement is sampled from a binomial distribution: $n_0 \sim \mathrm{Binom}(N_{\mathrm{shots}}, P(0))$, and the overlap squared is estimated as $\widehat{|\langle \cdot | \cdot \rangle|^2} = \max(2 n_0 / N_{\mathrm{shots}} - 1, 0)$.
+The ancilla measurement is sampled from a binomial distribution: $n_0 \sim \mathrm{Binom}(N_{\mathrm{shots}}, P(0))$, and the overlap squared is estimated as $\widehat{|\langle \cdot | \cdot \rangle|^2} = \max(2 n_0 / N_{\mathrm{shots}} - 1, 0)$ (the clamping to zero introduces a small positive bias when the true overlap is near zero, which affects both architectures equally).
 The sign of the overlap is taken from the exact calculation; on real hardware, the sign is not directly accessible from the SWAP test, which outputs only $|\langle a | b \rangle|^2$.
 Sign recovery on hardware would require additional circuitry (e.g., a Hadamard test~\cite{Buhrman2001}); this is a limitation of our simulation protocol.
-Each inner product evaluation during training requires $N_{\mathrm{shots}}$ measurements; the total number of measurements per gradient step is $2|\bm{\theta}| \cdot N \cdot C \cdot N_{\mathrm{shots}}$, where $|\bm{\theta}|$ is the number of parameters and $C$ is the circuit execution count per forward pass. \item \textbf{Shot + device noise}: As condition (2), with depolarizing noise $p=0.01$ applied to both state preparations.
+Each inner product evaluation during training requires $N_{\mathrm{shots}}$ measurements; the total number of circuit executions per gradient step is $2|\bm{\theta}| \cdot N \cdot C$, where $|\bm{\theta}|$ is the number of parameters, $N$ is the training set size, and $C$ is the circuit execution count per forward pass ($C_{\mathrm{seq}} = n^2+n$ for Sequential, $C_{\mathrm{red}} = n+1$ for Merged).
+For example, a $[4,4,1]$ network with $d=5$ has $|\bm{\theta}| = 122$ parameters and $N = 30$: the merged approach requires $2 \times 122 \times 30 \times 5 = 36{,}600$ circuit executions per gradient step versus $146{,}400$ for sequential, each multiplied by $N_{\mathrm{shots}}$ measurements. \item \textbf{Shot + device noise}: As condition (2), with depolarizing noise $p=0.01$ applied to both state preparations.